Boris Yeltsin: Early life, education and early career

-1931–1948: childhood
+1931–1948: childhood and adolescence

-Boris Yeltsin was born on 1 February 1931 in the village of Butka, Talitsky District, Sverdlovsk Oblast, then in the Russian Soviet Federative Socialist Republic, one of the republics of the Soviet Union.
+Boris Yeltsin was born on 1 February 1931 in the village of Butka, Ural Oblast, then in the Russian Soviet Federative Socialist Republic, one of the republics of the Soviet Union.
 His family, who were ethnic Russians, had lived in this area of the Urals since at least the eighteenth century.
 His father, Nikolai Yeltsin, had married his mother, Klavdiya Vasilyevna Starygina, in 1928.
 Yeltsin always remained closer to his mother than to his father; the latter beat his wife and children on various occasions.

-The Soviet Union was then under the dictatorship of Joseph Stalin, who led the one-party state governed by the Communist Party of the Soviet Union.
-Seeking to convert the country into a socialist society according to Marxist–Leninist doctrine, in the late 1920s Stalin's government had initiated a project of mass rural collectivisation coupled with dekulakization.
-As a prosperous farmer, Yeltsin's paternal grandfather, Ignatii, was accused of being a "kulak" in 1930.
-His farm, which was in Basmanovo (also known as Basmanovskoye), was confiscated; and he and his family were forced to reside in a cottage in nearby Butka.
+The Soviet Union was then under the leadership of Joseph Stalin, who led the one-party state governed by the Communist Party of the Soviet Union (CPSU).
+Seeking to transform the country into a socialist society according to Marxist–Leninist doctrine, in the late 1920s Stalin's government had initiated a project of mass rural collectivisation coupled with dekulakization.
+As a prosperous farmer, Yeltsin's paternal grandfather, Ignatii, was accused of being a kulak in 1930.
+His farm, which was in Basmanovo (also known as Basmanovskoye), was confiscated, and he and his family were forced to reside in a cottage in nearby Butka.
 There, Nikolai and Ignatii's other children were allowed to join the local kolkhoz (collective farm), but Ignatii himself was not; he and his wife, Anna, were exiled in 1934 to Nadezhdinsk, where he died two years later.